magickw/EmployeeTracker/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Contributing
-This application is developed by Baofeng Guo.
+This application is developed by <a href="https://www.linkedin.com/in/bfguo/">Baofeng Guo</a>.
 If you would like to contribute it, please follow the guidelines for how to do so.

 **[⬆ back to top](#table-of-contents)**